 Our season will continue as planned.
 We look forward to celebrating his amazing life in the near future.

-Dr. Irvin L. Wagner is now serving in his fifth season as Music Director and Conductor of the Oklahoma Community Orchestra.
+Dr. Irvin L. Wagner is now serving in his sixth season as Music Director and Conductor of the Oklahoma Community Orchestra.
 Dr. Wagner is a positive, enthusiastic musician who has the goal of sharing the joy of music with whomever he can.
 From conducting major orchestra to directing young musicians in schools, from playing the trombone at the highest artist level to communicating with people in a nursing home, from serving as President of the International Trombone Association to playing the spoons for children, from performing for the Pope in Rome and four Presidents of the United states to giving concerts in hospitals he has given joy to literally millions around the globe.